Edward Saidi Tingatinga (Tanzanian, 1932-1972)

 Enamel paint on board

-Edward Saidi Tingatinga’s art career lasted only four years from 1968 to 1972; cut tragically short when he was shot dead at the age of 40.
-His impact on Tanzanian art however has been profound and his legacy continues to build momentum.
+Tingatinga’s art career lasted only four short years from 1968–72, but his impact on Tanzanian art has been profound and his legacy continues to build momentum.

-The Tingatinga style has now become a large industry in Tanzania, with high demand from local and international buyers, but few E.S.
-Tingatinga originals come on the market making these two paintings rare and very collectable.
+The Tingatinga style has now become a large industry in Tanzania, with co-operatives and small factories set up to meet the demand from local and international buyers but few original E.S.
+Tingatinga’s come on the market.